Titanium tetrachloride

-Titanium tetrachloride is the inorganic compound with the formula TiCl4.
+Titanium tetrachloride is the inorganic compound with the formula TiCl4|auto=1.
 It is an important intermediate in the production of titanium metal and the pigment titanium dioxide.
 TiCl4 is a volatile liquid.
 Upon contact with humid air, it forms thick clouds of titanium dioxide (TiO2) and hydrochloric acid, a reaction that was formerly exploited for use in smoke machines.
 It is sometimes referred to as "tickle" or "tickle 4", as a phonetic representation of the symbols of its molecular formula (TiCl4).

 Properties and structure

 TiCl4 is a dense, colourless liquid, although crude samples may be yellow or even red-brown.
 It is one of the rare transition metal halides that is a liquid at room temperature, VCl4 being another example.
 This property reflects the fact that molecules of TiCl4 weakly self-associate.
 Most metal chlorides are polymers, wherein the chloride atoms bridge between the metals.
 Its melting point is similar to that of CCl4.

 Ti(4+) has a "closed" electronic shell, with the same number of electrons as the noble gas argon.
 The tetrahedral structure for TiCl4 is consistent with its description as a d^{0} metal center (Ti(4+)) surrounded by four identical ligands.
 This configuration leads to highly symmetrical structures, hence the tetrahedral shape of the molecule.
 TiCl4 adopts similar structures to TiBr4 and TiI4; the three compounds share many similarities.
 TiCl4 and TiBr4 react to give mixed halides TiCl_{4−x}Br_{x}|, where x = 0, 1, 2, 3, 4.
 Magnetic resonance measurements also indicate that halide exchange is also rapid between TiCl4 and VCl4.

 TiCl4 is soluble in toluene and chlorocarbons.
 Certain arenes form complexes of the type [(C6R6)TiCl3]+.
 TiCl4 reacts exothermically with donor solvents such as THF to give hexacoordinated adducts.
 Bulkier ligands (L) give pentacoordinated adducts TiCl4L.